seriouslag/pokemon-demo/readme.md

 ### `npm run bootstrap`

 Bootstraps the project by installing dependencies of packages.
-This will automatically be run when you run `npm install`.
+This will automatically run when you run `npm install`.

 ### `npm run downloadApi`

-Downloads the PokeAPI and saves it in this project.
-This will automatically be run when you run `npm install`.
+Downloads the PokéAPI and saves it in this project.
+This will automatically run when you run `npm install`.

 ### `npm run generateApi`

-Generates the API from the downloaded PokeAPI.
-This will automatically be run when you run `npm install`.
+Generates the API from the downloaded PokéAPI.
+This will automatically run when you run `npm install`.

 ### `npm run setup`

 Alias for `npm run bootstrap && npm run downloadApi && npm run generateApi`.
-This will automatically be run when you run `npm install`.
+This will automatically run when you run `npm install`.